Welsh-language literature: Folk literature

-While the Cymmrodorion had had a definite elitist streak, being often dismissive of poetry in the free metres and other popular forms, the Gwyneddigion were more inclusive and many of their members such as Twm o'r Nant (1739–1810) and Jac Glan-y-gors (1766–1821) were active in more popular genres such as the ballad and songs.

 Although the anterliwt had been a popular form in the previous century and possibly earlier (see above), the eighteenth century was the golden age of the form and the majority of the surviving examples date from this period.
 Though some are anonymous, many were by known writers such as Huw Jones o Langwm (d.
 1782), Elis y Cowper (d.
 1789), Jonathan Hughes (1721–1805) and Twm o'r Nant (1739–1810), all of whom came from the north-east of Wales, which became the part of the country most strongly associated with the form.
 Most of these writers were also associated with folk genres such as the ballad.
-Anterliwtiau by Twm o'r Nant were particularly popular, often incorporating social criticism of the ills of the day, such as greedy landowners or unpopular taxes.
+Anterliwtiau by Twm o'r Nant, who can justifiably be considered the central figure of the genre, were especially popular and often incorporated social criticism of the ills of the day such as greedy landowners or unpopular taxes.
 Due in part to their bawdy content, however, anterliwtiau had always been the subject of disapproval from more conservative circles, and the spread of Methodism – which was itself often the subject of the satire in anterliwtiau – meant that as the century wore on anterliwtiau become both more respectable and less popular.
 Even Twm o'r Nant turned away from the genre for a period, though he would return to it later.
-While a few examples of anterliwtiau survive from the early years of the nineteenth century the genre had to all intents and purposes disappeared by the time of Twm's death in 1810.
+While a handful of anterliwtiau survive from the early years of the 19th century the genre had to all intents and purposes disappeared by the time of Twm's death in 1810.

 19th century

-Due mainly to the Industrial Revolution the 19th century was an enormously transformative period in Wales.
-At the turn of the century the Welsh population of approximately 600,000 was mainly rural and almost entirely Welsh-speaking (with the majority monoglot); but by the turn of the twentieth century the population had grown fivefold and changed to be predominantly urban due to a combination of natural growth and significant immigration, particularly into the South Wales Valleys.
-Whilst there was significant internal migration within Wales as well, many newcomers were English or Irish and though some learned Welsh and integrated into their new communities, where immigration was very significant English displaced Welsh as the community language and by the end of the nineteenth century approximately half the Welsh population could speak the language, many of them bilingual.
-Taken together, it has been argued that Wales thus experienced a greater cultural and demographic change over the course of the 19th century than it had at any previous period in its history.
+Due mainly to the Industrial Revolution, the 19th century was an enormously transformative period in Wales.
+In 1800 the Welsh population of approximately 600,000 was mainly rural and almost entirely Welsh-speaking (with the majority monoglot); but by the turn of the 20th century the population had grown fivefold and was now predominantly urban due to a combination of natural growth and significant immigration, particularly into the South Wales Valleys.
+Whilst there was significant internal migration within Wales as well, many newcomers were English or Irish.
+Although some learned Welsh and integrated into their new communities, in places where immigration was very significant English displaced Welsh as the community language, and by the end of the 19th century about half the Welsh population could speak English, many of them bilingual.
+Taken together, it has been argued that Wales underwent a greater cultural and demographic change over the course of the 19th century than it had in any previous period in its history.